 Milestones

 OK, I will do my best here.
 I didn't write down when a lot of these were achieved, but if I know I'll put it in there, or at least my best guess.
-Note: After CI means after cochlear implant.
+Note: After CI means after cochlear implant (exactly 2 years old).
 Owen is deaf and did not meet some of the reaction to sound milestones until after the implant was turned on.
+Also just after Owen turned 3 he had surgery to reduce the size of his head, which greatly increased his mobility and is why so many milestones were suddenly hit at this age.
 This milestone list was taken from the American Academy of Pediatrics website.

 Milestone Normally Acheived By Owen Can Do It?
 When Achieved Notes